Improved Linear Programs for Discrete Barycenters: Preprocessing

-This is a standard counting problem, where $n$ $K$-sided dice are tossed and one is interested in the number of combinations that give sum $s$.
-Thus, $F(s,K,n)$ is given by

-We can extend this formula to $\x_j\in\mathbb{R}^d$ for higher dimension $d$ by considering each coordinate of $\x_j$ individually.
-Let $s_l$ be the corresponding sum of the l-th coordinate of $\x_j$; then the total number of combinations whose weighted mean is $\x_j$ is
+We extend this formula to $\x_k\in\mathbb{R}^d$ for higher dimension $d$ by considering each coordinate of $\x_k$ individually.
+Let $s_l$ be the corresponding sum of the $l$-th coordinate of $\x_k$; then the total number of combinations whose weighted mean is $\x_k$ is

-The maximum number of variables $y_{ijk}$ which will be introduced for a particular $z_j$ is $nK^d$.
-So for any $j$ where $N_j$ exceeds $nK^d+1$, it is better to use $y,z$ variables, rather than introducing individual $w_h, h = 1,\dots, N_j,$ for the combinations.
-The $\x_j$ for which the $w$ are preferable correspond to the corners of the possible support grid $S$.
-Figure \ref{fig:corner} illustrates these $\x_j$ for $n=3$ and $n=4$ for the grid corresponding to the digits data set.
+So, for any $k$ such that $N_k$ exceeds $nK^d+1$, using $y,z$-variables (rather than introducing individual $w_h, h = 1,\dots, N_k$ for all combinations) produces fewer total variables in LP (\ref{LPhybrid}).
+The $\x_k$ for which $w$-variables are preferable correspond to the `rounded' corners of $G_{\text{full}}$ as depicted in Figure \ref{fig:corner} -- the darker a support point, the fewer combinations in $S^*$ correspond to it.

-In Figure \ref{fig:corner}, we do note that for large $n$, the majority of the grid will prefer $y,z$ variables.
-Additionally, the areas where $w$ variables are preferable overlap heavily with the same areas of the grid where, as in Figure \ref{fig:outergrid}, we can reduce the number of $y$ variables.
-We therefore anticipate that in this scenario, the hybrid approach will not show significant improvement over LP (\ref{barymodLP}).
-We will therefore conclude our computational experiments with an example in which LP (\ref{LPhybrid}) does show a significant advantage.